Start with the source, not the export

 - People who use keyboards or switch devices need forms and interactive elements that work without a mouse.

 Tip: If you only remember one thing, remember this: an untagged PDF is a picture of a document.
-Screen readers can't read it, and nobody using assistive technology can navigate it.
+Screen readers cannot read it, and nobody using assistive technology can navigate it.

 2. Standards: WCAG 2.2 and PDF/UA